Is it right for me?

 Does this describe you or your child?

-A health professional can talk you through the options and help you make the most informed decision.
+In either case, a health professional can talk you through the options and help you make the most informed decision.
 If you don’t already have someone to speak to, we can help you find a clinic close to you.
 When considering what to do, the most important thing is to have all the information.